collective-thinking/backend-test.github.io/README.md

 Instructions are in the `README.me`.

-For the first two exercises, the php file skeleton already exists with the methods to implement.
+For the first two exercises, a php file skeleton exists with the methods to implement.

 The third exercise is about OOP design and SOLID principles.
 It only contains the instructions.
 You have to design your own solution from scratch.